anandu06dev/ng4StarterKit/README.md

 As previously mentioned, it's a common practice to use services for business functionality and shared state.
 We relate to stateful services if we need to share data across components.
 Often simple services process HTTP requests and responses that perform CRUD operations. **We will depart from the status quo and use reactive repositories in favor of active data stores**.
 Technically speaking, there is no big difference!
 It's just a matter of semantics.

-We will combine the Repository pattern with the CQRS pattern to stem the heavy-lift when building complex User Interfaces.
+We will combine the Repository pattern with the CQRS pattern to stem the heavy-lift when building complex user interfaces.
 By introducing a repository implementation for form or UI models, we become superheros!
 The CQRS pattern allows us to answer different use cases with the respective data model, state changes are immediately replicated back to the read side.
 This process is called "projection".
 A projection can be leveraged in many different ways and layers.
 The most commonly used approach is an event-based projection causing an eventually consistent system.
 For Angular applications however, we won't encounter this problem due to Angular's reactive change detection behaviour.

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Reactive_Flow.PNG)